Airbus to cut 15,000 jobs to survive coronavirus crisis

 Earlier on Tuesday, French union sources predicted a headline figure of 15,000 and pledged to fight compulsory cuts.

 Airbus has a 135,000-strong workforce, heavily populated by veterans of its original A320 development.
-About 37% of staff are due to retire this decade.
+About 37per cent of staff are due to retire this decade.

 The hardleft Force Ouvriere union and others said they would oppose any mandatory cuts.